 Lifespan Religious Education 2017-2018: Children and Youth

 Unitarian Universalist religious education is dedicated to deepening spirits and empowering minds to live fulfilling lives and to transform our world towards the good. ~ Rev. Hilary Landau Krivchenia

 Our religious education classes are designed to enrich the spiritual lives of children, youth and families.
 We strive to help one another grow in spiritual practice, deepen understanding and respect of our religiously diverse world, and live UU principles in daily life.
 We encourage parents to ask questions, visit classrooms, and participate in a variety of programs to support your spiritual growth.
 We look forward to working with you to nurture the spiritual lives of our children and youth!

 Worship is an integral part of what we do as a spiritual community.
-Most Sundays, children in Kindergarten through Grade 7 attend the first 20 minutes of worship with their families.
-We also offer several multi-generational services throughout the year, when all ages attend the full service.
+Most Sundays, children in Kindergarten through Grade 6 attend the first 20 minutes of worship with their families.
+We also offer All Church Worship throughout the year, when all ages attend the full service.
 We hope you will join us for these important times of sharing worship together.